mlcruz/articleFormatter/README.md

 #### Usage:

   articleFormatter assumes that the bibliography is valid bibTeX file and has no syntax errors (for now!).
-Most errors are related to some bibTex error (ex: not ending a block with a }, or missing a comma somewhere )
+Most errors are related to some bibTex error (ex: not ending a block with a }, or missing a comma somewhere ).
+Reading the error msg and using a text editor program to go to the error offset should be able to fix most issues with badly formated files

   Built files can be found at $RootFolder$/build/src.